Protocol-based array extensions not working

 Conclusion

-However, I think that Swift should improve its extensions so the code above works for protocols as well.
+I now use structs for models and protocols for services, which works a lot better.
+I however think that Swift should improve its extensions so this code works for protocols as well.